 I joined the staff as a causal Educational Assistant (EA) in 2015 before moving to a new position at another school last year.
 I’ve been on the council/board since 2016.
 I joined as I’m extremely passionate about the education of the Baler students and building our school into an amazing educational provider.

-Kerry Orr – Staff Representative and Literacy Coordinator
+Lisa Armstrong – Staff Representative and Attendance Officer

 Profiles being updated: